 - Light resistance exercises during TV time

-Micro-habit tip: Set a recurring timer or use phone reminders to prompt movement.
-Pairing it with another habit, like standing while drinking your morning tea, helps the habit stick.
+Set a recurring timer or phone reminder to prompt movement.
+Pair it with another habit, like standing while sipping your morning tea, to help it stick.

 3. Mindful Breathing Moments

-Stress is unavoidable, but how you respond to it can make all the difference in your health.
-Micro-habits like short breathing exercises can help calm your nervous system, regulate cortisol, and improve focus.
+Stress is unavoidable, but how you respond can have a big impact on your health.
+Incorporating micro habits for health, like short, intentional breathing exercises help calm the nervous system, regulate cortisol, and improve focus — all without taking extra time out of your day.

 - Take three deep, slow breaths before meals